aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-charts/chart-workbook/_index.md

 1. Create an object for the source (`ChartDataSourceType`) type that represents the chart's data source.
 1. Specify the relevant condition based on the source type being the same as the external workbook data source type.

-This Java code demonstrates the operation:
+This Javascript code demonstrates the operation:

 ```javascript
     // Creates an instance of the Presentation class